Health

 Editor's Picks

-The first exposure sites identified by county health officials were primarily in Gilbert and Queen Creek.
-Exposure sites for the more recent cases are all in Mesa.
-They include many highly trafficked locations, including a church, grocery store, a Target location and several fast food restaurants.
+The first exposure sites identified by county health officials were primarily in Gilbert and Queen Creek, with Mesa showing up among more recent exposure sites.
+They include many highly trafficked locations, including a church, grocery store, a Target location, several fast food restaurants and a dance competition.

 Here is the full list, courtesy of the county health department.
 Health officials say to watch for symptoms — such as a high fever, runny nose and red and splotchy rash — for up to 21 days.
 If you experience symptoms, stay home and call a medical provider.